 Homage to FZ

-Frank Zappa was never a main rock influence to me in my early formative years as a musician with the exception of the Mothers Live at the Fillmore and “The Adventures of Greggery Peccary”.
-His sardonic approach to pop music was occasionally amusing but anything beyond sarcasm and derisiveness left me somewhat cold.
-My appreciation for Mr. Z was more for his political interviews and quotes such as, “Politics is the entertainment division of the military industrial complex.”
+Frank Zappa was never a major musical influence during my formative years as a musician, with the exceptions of The Mothers Live at the Fillmore East and “The Adventures of Greggery Peccary.”
+His sardonic approach to popular music was occasionally amusing, but beyond the sarcasm and derision I often found myself unmoved.
+My appreciation for Zappa was rooted more in his political interviews and observations, particularly quotes such as, “Politics is the entertainment division of the military-industrial complex.”

 “Is That You Frank”